Will I Lose Muscle Instead of Fat on GLP-1 Medications Like Ozempic?

 • Water

-When people talk about lean muscle, they usually mean the kind you build at the gym, but your body actually has three types of muscle, and they all matter.
+When people talk about lean muscle, they usually mean the kind you build at the gym, but your body actually has three types of muscle:

-• Smooth muscle wraps around your organs and keeps things moving, like digestion, breathing, and other behind-the-scenes work you don’t consciously control.
+• Smooth muscle – the muscle wrapped around your organs.
+It helps with digestion, breathing, blood flow, and all other behind-the-scenes stuff you don’t consciously control.

-• Skeletal muscle, the kind you can see and strengthen, the stuff that helps you lift, squat, carry groceries, stand tall, and even smile.
+• Skeletal muscle – the kind you can see and strengthen, it helps you lift, squat, carry groceries, stand tall, and even smile.

 An image of a woman showing her off in jeans after weight loss using GLP-1 Meds because she is happy.